Network of Community Associations

 North Portland Parks Committee

-Representatives from the 11 neighborhood associations meet monthly to identify and prioritize Parks and Open Space issues with the purpose of seeking mutual assistance and to help encourage the City to work with the community in developing the best park facilities and programs to serve the district.
+Community members meet monthly to identify and prioritize Parks and Open Space issues with the purpose of seeking mutual assistance and to help encourage the City to work with the community in developing the best park facilities and programs to serve the district.
 Staff from the Parks Bureau attends as a resource.
 For more information, contact NPNS Associate Program Director, Doretta Schrock.

 North Portland Public Safety Action Committee (PSAC)

-North Portland Neighborhood Services, Inc
+North Portland Neighborhood Services, Inc.

 NPNS, Inc. is an Oregon non-profit corporation separate from, but served by, the North Portland Neighborhood Services office.
-For more information, contact NPNS Director Tom Griffin-Valade.
+For more information, contact NPNS Director, Tom Griffin-Valade.